Community benefits and opportunities

 The community must be an appropriate organisation as outlined in our guidance:

 We have produced guidance for developers on their role in agreeing community benefit arrangements:

 For some developments, community groups can invest in a local development and receive payments from this stake.
 Investment opportunities are determined by developers and communities.

-Community investment on the National Forest Estate (PDF 244KB) outlines the principles we apply to the financing of community investment opportunities.
+Community investment on Scotland's national forests and land (PDF 244KB) outlines the principles we apply to the financing of community investment opportunities.

-Communities are able to develop their own renewable energy schemes on the estate through the Community Asset Transfer Scheme (CATS).
+Communities are able to develop their own renewable energy schemes on the land we manage through the Community Asset Transfer Scheme (CATS).
 We working with groups that express an interest in these opportunities.

 Advice about community benefits and opportunities is available through the Scottish Government CARES contract from Local Energy Scotland or at freephone 0808 808 2288.